April Fools’ Email Ideas To Make Your Subscribers Laugh Out Loud

 Come up with a catchy subject line

-1. To make sure that your emails will be open, intrigue the subscribers!
+To make sure that your emails will be open, intrigue the subscribers!
 Make a crazy or bold statement to surprise them and awaken their curiosity.
-For example, PizzaExpress on the 1st of April sent an email with the subject line “Cutlery Now Banned at PizzaExpress”.
-Here’s how it looks:
+Take a look at this email Everyman sent on April 1st as a good example.

-1. You can stick to the more traditional approach, simply using holiday-related words like “prank”, “joke”, kidding”, “fool”, “fun”, “crazy” in your subject line.
-It may not be as attention-grabbing as the previous strategy but still performs well.
+You can stick to a more traditional approach by simply using holiday-related words like “prank”, “joke”, kidding”, “fool”, “fun”, and “crazy” in your subject line.
+It may not be as attention-grabbing as the previous strategies but still performs well.

 Here are some examples of the subject lines for your inspiration: